 This will give team members the ability to join boards in the team themselves.
 You will have to do this for each board on your team individually, but it can help save a lot of time in the long run.

 Power-Ups give you the opportunity to integrate applications you use on a daily basis right into your Trello boards.
 While boards on free teams can turn on one Power-Up at any time, boards on Business Class teams can enable unlimited Power-Ups per board.
-See Power-Ups by Trello and Power-Ups by our partners for more in-depth descriptions.
+See Power-Ups by Trello for more in-depth descriptions.

 Gold Features for team members